Burberry parts ways with Bailey as new CEO refashions brand

 “Burberry ... has become somewhat predictable and deja vu,” Exane BNP Paribas said.

-In a notoriously fickle fashion world, younger consumers are increasingly influential and favour new products or twists on classic designs, weighing on Burberry’s appeal and its shares.

-The company, which still manufactures in Yorkshire, northern England, poached Gobbetti from Celine to overhaul the business earlier this year, leaving Bailey with creative control.
+The company, which still manufactures trench coats in Yorkshire, northern England, poached Gobbetti from Celine to overhaul the business earlier this year, but left Bailey with creative control.

-Gobbetti has already made changes to the company founded in 1856 by Thomas Burberry, cutting costs and striking a licensing deal for make-up and perfumes after they were bought in house.
+Gobbetti has already made changes to the company founded in 1856 by Thomas Burberry, cutting costs and striking a licensing deal for make-up and perfumes after they were bought in-house.

-Under Bailey Burberry moved upmarket, emphasised its British heritage and launched new leather goods like the Bridle bag.
+Burberry moved upmarket under Bailey, emphasising its British heritage and launching new leather goods like the Bridle bag.

 He also used social media and shook up traditional fashion production cycles by enabling people to buy designs as soon as they were shown on the catwalk.